+Summary of revisions

+Modify abbreviations/glossary.

+Add related ITU Recommendations/Reports

+In Annex 1 Table 1 System A12, modify the function, tunning range, pulse rise/fall time, antenna pattern type, antenna side-lobe level, antenna height, receiver IF bandwidth, total chirp width, and RF emission bandwidth.

 Scope

 This Recommendation provides the technical and operational characteristics and protection criteria for radiodetermination systems operating in the frequency band 8 500-10 680 MHz.
 It was developed with the intention to support sharing studies in conjunction with Recommendation ITU-R M.1461 addressing analysis procedures for determining compatibility between radars operating in the radiodetermination service and other services.